gnikyt/guts/doc/extra/permissions.md

 The policies will allow anyone who's in the "Admins" group to have access to everything.
 The policies will then check user's permissions from the database to see if they are granted access, it will then also traverse over the user's groups permissions from the database to see if the group is granted access.

 Permissions for the policies are stored in the database as such:
-  + resource (controller/model class name, example: "type")
+  + resource (controller/model class name, example: "Guts::Type")
   + grant (method for resource, example: "index", "destroy")
   + permissionable (polymorphic object, example: "Guts::User")